justin-hale/moonfall-recaps/content/sessions/session-7.md

 ## Plans and Disguises

-At the aquafarm near the tunnel entrance, they rendezvous with Bodega and the Twilight Company crew (Cyrus, Mira, Lanny, Courtney).
+At the aquafarm near the tunnel entrance, they rendezvous with Bo Dega and the Twilight Company crew (Cyrus, Mira, Lanny, Courtney).
 The party prepares to sneak past the Iron Claws with a multi-layered plan:
 - Paint the Vroomfall to disguise it.
 - Use disguise kits on the more recognizable members.
 - Hide Red and Silas in the bag of holding (without the orb).